Master Sommelier Diploma Examination

 All candidates wishing to submit intent for the Master Sommelier Diploma Examination must complete the application intent; emails stating intent will not be accepted.

-Application deadline for the Master Sommelier Diploma Examination-Theory was November 27, 2015
+Application of intent deadline for the Master Sommelier Diploma Examination-Theory is December 15, 2016

-The Court of Master Sommeliers, Americas will offer the same Theory examination simultaneously in three locations.
-Date: March 7, 2016
+The Court of Master Sommeliers, Americas will offer the same Theory examination simultaneously in two locations.
+Date: July 24, 2017

 MANDATORY for ALL candidates who